 Used for transferring protected health information (PHI) or other sensitive data into and out of Ohio State.
 Our office utilizes DUAs for research purposes only.
 If you need to execute a DUA for health care operations, please contact legal counsel for the appropriate health care unit at Ohio State.

-Requests for Data Use Agreements for research purposes may be submitted electronically through our inventor portal, Innovate.
+Requests for Data Use Agreements for research purposes may be submitted electronically through Innovate.